-UK based furniture manufacturer, Charles Yorke, has benefited from big improvements in their air filtration efficiency and ongoing cost to operate thanks to a turnkey Ecogate solution installed by Dust Controls Systems in the UK.
+UK-based furniture manufacturer, Charles Yorke, has experienced significant improvements in their air filtration efficiency and ongoing operational costs, thanks to a turnkey Ecogate solution installed by Dust Control Systems (DCS) in the UK.

-Charles Yorke is a custom and luxury brand of furniture that has seen substantial growth over the last 20 years.
-Like many Ecogate customers, their air filtration and handling system had evolved over time and each new piece of equipment had added some strain and pressure to the overall efficiency of the system.
+Charles Yorke, a custom and luxury furniture brand, has seen substantial growth over the last 20 years.
+Like many Ecogate customers, their air filtration and handling system had evolved over time, with each new piece of equipment adding strain and pressure to the overall efficiency of the system.

-The original extraction system at Charles Yorke employed three main fans which ran continuously, at fixed speed, and provided 145kW of combined power; extracting around 95,000m3 of dust-laden air per hour from three separate ductwork lines.
+The original extraction system at Charles Yorke employed three main fans that ran continuously at fixed speeds, providing 145kW of combined power and extracting around 95,000m3 of dust-laden air per hour from three separate ductwork lines.

-Growth of the business was requiring additional equipment which was going to trigger an additional extraction fan and possibly a second filter unit.
-This caused managing director, Mark Denman of Charles Yorke to reach out to DCS for a review and to provide a recommendation.
+As the business grew, additional equipment would require another extraction fan and possibly a second filter unit.
+This prompted Managing Director, Mark Denman of Charles Yorke, to reach out to DCS for a review and recommendations.

-DCS demonstrated that by installing Ecogate technology, which allows fan speeds to be continuously adjusted and optimised to match extraction demand, it would enable the introduction of additional machines without the need for additional fan power or filtration capacity.
-As well as postponing expenditure on a new fan and filter unit for the foreseeable future, the Ecogate system installed at Charles Yorke significantly reduces the amount of power consumed by the three main fans.
+DCS demonstrated that by installing Ecogate technology, which continuously adjusts and optimizes fan speeds to match extraction demand, it would enable the introduction of additional machines without needing extra fan power or filtration capacity.
+In addition to postponing expenditure on a new fan and filter unit for the foreseeable future, the Ecogate system significantly reduced the amount of power consumed by the three main fans.

-The energy survey carried out by Ecogate had conservatively estimated that average fan speed would be reduced by around 20% but, since a relatively small reduction in fan speed achieves a significant reduction in electricity consumption, it was predicted that the resulting energy savings could cover the cost of installation in under four years.
+The energy survey conducted by Ecogate conservatively estimated that average fan speed would be reduced by around 20%.
+However, since a relatively small reduction in fan speed results in a significant reduction in electricity consumption, it was predicted that the resulting energy savings could cover the cost of installation in under four years.

-Commenting on the installation, Charles Yorke's service and maintenance supervisor, John White, says: “DCS engineers worked around our factory production schedules and completed the installation over a two-week period, including working through two weekends to facilitate completion of electrical installations that required production machinery to be shut down."
+Charles Yorke's service and maintenance supervisor, John White, commented on the installation, stating, "DCS engineers worked around our factory production schedules and completed the installation over a two-week period, including working through two weekends to facilitate completion of electrical installations that required production machinery to be shut down."

 Can your system pay for itself in 4 years?